barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 > I am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
 Let me use all 3 batteries (90 minutes) on my drone at your location, and I can get excellent photos of your property!
 Thank you.

 * If you have reached this page, you have heard of me through word of mouth and therefore you already have my contact information.
-Please text me or call and leave a message, to begin arranging my services. _**Thank you for your interest.**_
+Please text me or call and leave a message, to begin arranging my services.
+Check out my [pricing](/pricing/)_.**Thank you for your interest.**_

 ___